emfigo/kophinos/README.md

 - The receiver user is specified by email (seems the most intuitive way to find somebody to send money to), even though I would add the possibility to specify phone or other details, but leaving this out of scope.
+- To reduce scope and since there is no explicit requirement, I will allow a user's wallet to be in a negative balance.
+(This can be changed easily)
+- The authentication logic is pretty simple, so to reduce scope the token generated for authentication does not expire.

 ### Requirements